macostav/PUMA_Tests_ella/README.md

 This repository contains:

-a) Simulations with COMSOL model of PUMA (Purity Monitor Assembly) using the Garfield++ library to gain insight about how electrons drift in PUMA;
+- Simulations with COMSOL model of PUMA (Purity Monitor Assembly) using the Garfield++ library to gain insight about how electrons drift in PUMA;

-b) Images and setup of vacuum system designed for PUMA calibration assembly tests;
+- Images and setup of vacuum system designed for PUMA calibration assembly tests;

-c) Schematic for electrical box used to connect vacuum pressure gauge to data collection devices.
+- Schematic for electrical box used to connect vacuum pressure gauge to data collection devices.